Article

 If you are using TenguX, the value is not just writing a nicer reply.
 It is turning a promising post into an actionable reply draft quickly and then deciding whether that interaction belongs in your ongoing workflow.

 That is why the sourcing layer matters too.
 If you need better source material, pair this guide with the existing search method guide.
+If you need the operational handoff after drafting, use the search-to-reply-to-queue workflow.

 Summary